BalintCsala/ConfigurableVanillaShaders/README.md

 The shaders will get the value of the selected option as a float.

-## Opening PR
+## Opening a PR

-Fork the this repository first, edit the shaders.json file and then open a pull request.
+Fork the this repository first and edit the shaders.json file.
+Make sure to test it on the site (by enabling developer mode) first.
+If it doesn't work as intended, press
+F12 to bring up the developer console to see if it has any insights.

+After testing, push the changes and open a PR comparing your branch with this one.

 ### When adding a new shader